emw1687/dsp/07-statistics.md

 | Background information is not used to update parameter values; parameter values are assumed to be constant | Background information is used to update the distribution of parameters |

->> Frequentist statistics treats a probability as a single point while Bayesian statistics treats probability as a distribution.

->> Bayesian statistics allows for

 ---

 ## <a name="section-d"></a>4.
 Optional Exercises